Ender-267/geofs-Tas_To_Ias/README.md

 - Adds flight data display to show TAS, IAS, ground speed, mach and altitude.
 - Changes autopilot to work with IAS instead of TAS.
 - Changes instruments (both 2d and cockpit) to display IAS.

+# Instalation

+Download userscrpt.js and load with tampermonkey/greasemonkey.